Edzelf/ESP32-Radio/README.md

 See documentation in doc/pdf-file.

 Last changes:
+- 14-oct-2020, Clear artist and song on display at new station connect.
 - 30-sep-2020, Ready for ch376msc library version 1.4.4.
 - 14-jul-2020, Dynamic status display in web interface.
 - 10-jul-2020, Support for USB drive (CH376).